On the Scaling Limits of Determinantal Point Processes with Kernels Induced by Sturm-Liouville Operators: Appendices

-If the imaginary part of the thus defined Green's kernel $G_z(x,y)$ has finite boundary values as $z$ approaches the real line from above, there is a simple formula for the spectral projection associated with $L$ that often applies if the spectrum of $L$ is absolutely continuous.
+If the imaginary part of $G_z(x,y)$ has f\/inite boundary values as $z$ approaches the real line from above, there is a simple formula for the spectral projection associated with $L$ that often applies if the spectrum of $L$ is absolutely continuous.